 Additional Information.
-Further information concerning the Commonwealth and the Bonds is contained in the Preliminary Official Statement dated September 14, 2011, as supplemented September 20, 2011, to which prospective bidders are directed, and to which this Official Notice of Sale is attached.
+Further information concerning the Commonwealth and the Bonds is contained in the Preliminary Official Statement dated December 14, 2011, to which prospective bidders are directed, and to which this Official Notice of Sale is attached.
 The Preliminary Official Statement is provided for informational purposes only and is not a part of this Official Notice of Sale.
 Copies of the Preliminary Official Statement and this Official Notice of Sale may be viewed and downloaded at the Commonwealth's website: www.mass.gov/treasury/debt.
 Additional information may be obtained from Colin A. MacNaught, Assistant Treasurer for Debt Management, Office of the Treasurer and Receiver General (617) 367-3900, ext.
-226).
+226.